Zhu Yun: Political Influence

 Zhu was a favorite of Qianlong and had accompanied the Emperor on his tour to the city of Mu-lan during the summer of 1758.
 With such influence, Zhu established a government bureau devoted to the collection of books, which set the scholarly mood in the imperial court at the time.
 In 1772, Zhu Yun, who was then the Education Commissioner of Anhui, suggested to the Qianlong Emperor to collect all the scattered and known works from the predecessor Ming Dynasty into one compilation.
-This project was dubbed the Imperial Library in Four Treasures (Siku Quanshu).
+This project was dubbed the Siku Quanshu.

 While he was working on the imperial library, Zhu Yun and several colleagues used their political influence to undertake several side projects simultaneously.
 This in itself further extended Zhu's own ambition and work in the Han learning movement.
 During this time, Zhu introduced the scholar Shao Chin-Han to his contemporaries at the time, which subsequently influenced Shao in his future work on the Siku Commission.
 Shao's contributions showed areas of tension between the writing for the Qing Court and that of the Han learning movement.
 During his tenure as the Education Commissioner, Zhu Yun met with several other scholars such as Hung Laing-chi, Tai Chen, and Chang Hseuh-ch'eng to personally discuss his own memorial onto the Siku Quanshi project.
 In this sense, Zhu's acts ultimately secured his own legacy in the political scholarship projects of the High Qing period.